WOWEN-DEV/wowen.tech/README.md

 ## Contributing

-We welcome contributions from the FemTech Dev community.
+We welcome contributions from the FemTech Dev Community.
 If you'd like to contribute to our projects, please follow our [Contributing Guidelines](CONTRIBUTING.md).

 ## Feedback and Support